 - As you take your measurements, make sure the measuring tape is snug but not tight around your curves.
 This is not the time for fudging!

 - Make sure that the measuring tape is level or parallel to the floor all the way around your body!

 What to Measure & How

 To choose your starting pattern size, you only need FOUR measurements:

 - High bust: across your back, under shoulder blades and your arms, over your bust, and right up under your armpits

 - Full bust: across your back, under your arms, and around your nipples

 - Waist: the smallest part of your body

 - Full hip: the fullest part of your lower body, which may or may not be your hips (look at your body both straight on and sideways to determine where this is)

 I want to share a couple of secrets about measuring a woman’s body in the real world that very few sewing resources address…

 Second, the four measurements above only work if you have a very average body — not too busty, too hippy, or too bootylicious.
 That is, for those of you with extra helpings in these areas, you will need to treat the front of your body separately from the back of your body!

 So for example, let’s say you and J. Lo have a lot in common.
-Then, you would not take your full hip measure in one go.
+Then, you would not take your full hip measurement in one go.
 Instead, determine where your side seams are (just put on a garment that you think fits you will or a leotard), and then measure your full hip in two passes like this:

 - from one side seam to the other side seam at the front of your body; and